lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 brew tap caskroom/versions
 ```

-### For Alfred users
+### Attention Alfred users

-One thing you may notice if you're an Alfred user is that you cannot actually launch the apps from Alfred because the actual location of the app is not in `/Applications` but in `/opt/homebrew-cask/Caskroom/`.
+One thing you may notice if you're an [Alfred](http://www.alfredapp.com/) user is that you cannot actually launch these apps from Alfred because the actual location of the app is not in `/Applications` but in `/opt/homebrew-cask/Caskroom/`.

 To add this path to Alfred, you can run the following command: